ExploraMDBR/whac-a-mole/README.md

 ### How it works
 1. User starts application making it read the barcode
-2. Instructions are displayed
-3. Countdown starts
+2. Countdown starts
-4. Led buttons randomically turns on and user press them
+3. Led buttons randomically turns on and user press them
-5. Countdown reaches 0
+4. Countdown reaches 0
-6. Game is over
+5. Game is over

 ![How it works](images/flow.png)